 - Pay binding, microfilming, and copyrighting (optional) fees.

 - Submit the Microfilm Agreement, Survey of Earned Doctorates, and Commencement Reply Forms to the Graduate School.
 These forms are provided to students when the manuscript is submitted for format approval.

 Dissertation proposal defense (Oral Examination)

 Before taking the examination, the student must have filed the Plan of Work and the Petition for Doctoral Candidacy (available on the Graduate School Website) with the Graduate School.
 The Dissertation Committee previously selected by the student and his/her advisor administers the Oral Examination.
-It must consist of at least three members from the Industrial & Manufacturing Engineering Department, including the student's advisor, and at least one member from outside of the program.
+It must consist of at least three members from the Industrial & Systems Engineering Department, including the student's advisor, and at least one member from outside of the program.
 The expertise of these latter members must be appropriate to the student's dissertation work.
-All Committee members must hold current Graduate Faculty appointments.
-The Committee membership should be selected based on the proposed dissertation project.
+All Committee members must be present at the proposal defense.

 The Oral Examination takes the form of the Dissertation Proposal and Proposal Defense.
 The proposal should be completed in close consultation with the student's research advisor.
 There is no set format.
 The defense will consist of an oral presentation of the proposed research project, followed by a period of questions on any topics termed relevant by the Examination Committee.
 The proposal should be submitted to the Dissertation Committee at least two weeks before a planned defense.